Some New Questions on Point-countable Covers and Sequence-covering Mappings: Introduction

 In the preface to the first edition of this book~\cite{Ls15}, Arhangel'ski\v{\i} stated: ``Though reading the monograph does not require much special background, the exposition in it goes far beyond the elementary level.
 It contains a rich collection of deep and beautiful results of highest professional level.
 The book not only brings the readers to the very first line of investigations in the theory of generalized metric spaces, but also contains many intriguing and important unsolved problems, some of them old and some new. $\cdots$~I would like to mention another joyful aspect of this monograph.
 Its appearance marks the success of a long period of development of general topology in China, it brings to the light important contributions to the mainstream of general topology made by a very creative group of Chinese mathematicians.''

 Because this book is published in Chinese, it is difficult to understand Chinese topologist' contributions and related problems in this field for the readers who are not proficient in Chinese.
-To provide convenience for the readers who are interested to continue in-depth study, we selects 37 questions from this book.
+To provide convenience for the readers who are interested to continue in-depth study, we selects 37 questions from this book, in which some of these questions have been answered.

 All spaces in this paper are assumed to be $T_2$, and all mappings are continuous and onto.
+Let $\mathbb{S}=\{0\}\cup\{1/n: n\in\mathbb N\}$ be the usual convergent sequence.
 First, recall some basic definitions.

 \begin{definition} Let $X$ be a topological space, and $\mathscr{P}$ a family of subsets of $X$. \begin{enumerate} \item $\mathscr{P}$ is called a $k$-$network$ for $X$~\cite{OM71} if whenever $K\subset V$ with $K$ compact and $V$ open in $X$, there exists a finite subfamily $\mathscr{P}^{\prime}\subset\mathscr{P}$ such that $K\subset \cup\mathscr{P}^{\prime}\subset V$.